Bridge of Sighs: Literature

 The Bridge of Sighs features heavily in the plot of the 1979 film A Little Romance.
 One of the characters tells of a tradition that if a couple kiss in a gondola beneath the Bridge of Sighs in Venice at sunset while the church bells toll, they will be in love forever.

+Music

+The 1861 opera Le pont des soupirs by Jacques Offenbach has the name of the bridge as a title (in French).

 Bridge of Sighs is the title of the second solo studio album released in April 1974 by English rock guitarist and songwriter, Robin Trower.

 A Bridge of Sighs is mentioned in the opening line of “Itchycoo Park” by the Small Faces.
+It is mentioned also in "A Song for Europe" from Roxy Music's 1973 Album Stranded: "Through silken waters my gondola glides, and the bridge – it sighs..."

-Marillion, an English progressive rock band, mentions the bridge in their song "Jigsaw", singing "We are renaissance children becalmed beneath the Bridge of Sighs".
+Marillion, an English progressive rock band, mentions the bridge in their song "Jigsaw", singing "We are Renaissance children becalmed beneath the Bridge of Sighs".

-Giles Corey, an American slowcore band, likewise mentions this bridge in their song "No One Is Ever Going To Want Me".
+Giles Corey, an American slowcore band, likewise mentions the bridge in their song "No One Is Ever Going To Want Me".